St. Louis Jane Doe

 The St. Louis Jane Doe is an unidentified girl who was found murdered in the basement of an abandoned apartment building on February 28, 1983 in St. Louis, Missouri.
-She has also been nicknamed "Hope", "Precious Hope", and the "Little Jane Doe."
+She has also been nicknamed "Hope", "Precious Hope", and the "Little Jane Doe".
 The victim was estimated to be between eight and eleven when she was murdered and is believed to have been killed via strangulation.
 She was raped and decapitated.
 The brutality of the crime has led to national attention.

+The victim was initially believed to have been a sex worker or a drug addict until police moved her body and discovered that she had not developed breasts, indicating she had not gone through puberty.
 The head of the Jane Doe has never been located, hindering dental examination and the possibility of a traditional facial reconstruction.

 Discovery

-On the afternoon of February 28, 1983, two teenage boys entered an abandoned twenty four-unit red brick building at 5635 Clemens Avenue in St. Louis, Missouri (since demolished) looking for a metal rod they could use on their go-cart; inside, they discovered the headless body of an African-American child in the home's basement.
-The looters noticed the body after lighting a cigarette, which illuminated it; her body was naked except for a yellow sweater, and had been left lying on her stomach, with the hands bound behind her back with red and white nylon rope.
+On the afternoon of February 28, 1983, two men looking for a pipe to fix their go-kart entered an abandoned twenty four-unit red brick building at 5635 Clemens Avenue in St. Louis, Missouri (since demolished).
+Once inside, they discovered the headless body of an African-American child in the home's basement.
+Her body was naked except for a yellow sweater, and had been left lying on her stomach, with the hands bound behind her back with red and white nylon rope.

-The victim was initially believed to have been a sex worker until police moved her body and discovered she did not have developed breasts, indicating she had not gone through puberty.
+The victim was initially believed to have been a sex worker or a drug addict until police moved her body and discovered she had not developed breasts, indicating she had not gone through puberty.
 Further examination was conducted within the next week.

 Investigation

 Initial findings

 It was concluded by law enforcement that the victim was not killed at the location where she was discovered, as no traces of blood were found by the body.
-This led to law enforcement to believe blood had been drained from her body elsewhere; her stomach was also empty at the time of her death.
+This led law enforcement to believe blood had been drained from her body elsewhere; her stomach was also empty at the time of her death.
 The Missouri Botanical Garden performed mold tests on her body which determined she had been killed within five days of her discovery.